List of performers at the Metropolitan Opera

-This is a list of the singers, conductors, and dancers who have appeared in at least 100 performances at the Metropolitan Opera, last updated May 3, 2025.
+This is a list of the singers, conductors, and dancers who have appeared in at least 100 performances at the Metropolitan Opera, last updated May 3, 2026.
 Performers are listed by the number of the performances they have appeared in as found at the Metropolitan Opera Archives.
-The number of performances and last performance date listed may not be current as numbers change with new productions.
+The number of performances and last performance date listed may not be current as numbers may have changed with later performances.